 Signature Move: One of GLOW’s most famous Bad Girls (who’d fight the so-called Good Girls), Hollywood’s gimmick was being a stone cold criminal.
 If a GLOW girl could bring a wallet into the ring, she’d be the one to steal it.

-In honor of Netflix's new comedy GLOW, which chronicles the beginning of eponymous 1980s wrestling series, we've made a list of the original wrestling league's top grapplers in the gallery above.
-And if you don't agree with our choices, well, prepare for a body slam.
+As the series continues to chronicle the story of the eponymous 1980s wrestling series, we're looking back at some of the real-life original wrestling league's top grapplers in the gallery above.
+And if you don't agree with our choices, well, prepare for a body slam!